aakash988/citibike-app/README.md

 | Parameter | Description
 |:---------|:-----
-| **searchstring**| String that is given for this parameter is used to perform a case-insensitive search on the stationName, stAddress1, and stAddress2 to find a matching station.
+| **searchstring**| String that is given for this parameter is used to perform a case-insensitive search on the stationName, stAddress1, and stAddress2 to find a matching station or stations.

 **Method** : `GET`